-- Speed limit reductions in places including through the settlements of Harston, Foxton, Shepreth, and Melbourn. - Traffic calming measures to encourage low speeds through the villages including junction tightening, vertical traffic calming such as road bumps, raised table uncontrolled crossing points, raised entry treatments and imprinted paved sections. - Enhancements at existing crossings, as well as new pedestrian and cyclist crossings being introduced. - Widening of existing shared use paths. - Introduction of new shared use paths for cyclists and pedestrians, included but not limited to long stretches along the A10 (1.5km) and to the west of Harston (1.6km) as well as shorter shared use paths along other sections of the A10, and along local roads through villages.

-- Enhancements to the existing bridleway close to Hauxton and improved verge for equestrian users, as well as new provision parallel to the shared use path west of Harston. - Linkage with a potential NMU bridge over the A505 which would provide an active travel connection between Royston and Melbourn, and address severance issues between the two settlements.

-The improved cycle and pedestrian infrastructure, particularly the introduction of new crossings and the enhancement of existing crossings are expected to benefit residents in the area.
-Therefore, the overall severance impact of the scheme has been assessed as Moderate Beneficial.
+- Speed limit reductions in places including through the settlements of Harston, Foxton, Shepreth, and Melbourn. - Traffic calming measures to encourage low speeds through the villages including junction tightening, vertical traffic calming such as road bumps, raised table uncontrolled crossing points, raised entry treatments and imprinted paved sections. - Enhancements at existing crossings, as well as new pedestrian and cyclist crossings being introduced, including new toucan and zebra crossings, and uncontrolled and raised table crossings. - Widening of existing shared use paths. - Introduction of new shared use paths for cyclists and pedestrians, included but not limited to long stretches along the A10 (1.5km) and to the west of Harston (1.6km) as well as shorter shared use paths along other sections of the A10, and along local roads through villages. - Enhancements to the existing bridleway close to Hauxton and improved verge for equestrian users, as well as new provision parallel to the shared use path west of Harston. - Linkage with a potential NMU bridge over the A505 which would provide an active travel connection between Royston and Melbourn, and address severance issues between the two settlements. - The improved cycle and pedestrian infrastructure, particularly the introduction of new crossings and the enhancement of existing crossings are expected to benefit residents in the area.
+Therefore, the overall severance impact of the scheme has been assessed as Large Beneficial.